 NHLA Media Resources

-NHLA available media resources, 2015
+NHLA available media resources

-NHLA’s staff includes some of the most skilled and experienced litigators and policy advocates in the state.
+NHLA’s staff advocates are some of the most skilled and experienced litigators and policy advocates in the state.
 Whether you are looking for a background opinion while researching a proposed bill or seeking a sound bite about local welfare programs, domestic violence laws, veterans benefits or any number of other topics, NHLA’s advocates can provide insightful, useful perspectives on poverty law issues in the Granite State.

 Our staff members are based at five offices across New Hampshire, and have experience at all levels of the justice system, including the state Supreme Court and the various government agencies that are involved in programs related to poverty.